macosui/macosui_starter/README.md

 * The name of your app
 * Your app's description
 * The name of your organization
-* Whether to use window transclucency
+* Whether to use window translucency
 * Whether to show or hide the native titlebar

-⚠️ **Please note**: if you opt to use window transclucency you will not be asked if you want to show or hide the native titlebar, as it will be hidden by default.
+⚠️ **Please note**: if you opt to use window translucency you will not be asked if you want to show or hide the native titlebar, as it will be hidden by default.

 ## Variables ✨